bradleypallen/anything-but-routine-ld/abr-A-list.md

 - Softbound.

-#### K. _The Soft Machine: The Restored Text._ Oliver Harris, editor; William S. Burroughs, author.
+#### K. _The Soft Machine: The Restored Text._ Oliver Harris, editor, writer of introduction; William S. Burroughs, author.
 New York: Grove Press, 2014.

 - “3rd rev. ed.”
 - “This fourth [sic] edition includes everything published in the second edition while respecting the 1962 MS’s  chapter divisions and restoring the cancelled chapter, entitled ‘Male Image Back In’ ...
 In the most visible change, this new editon also restores how material from the first edition appeared by putting back a thousand capital letters removed on the galleys in 1965.”—Introduction.